jwk0224/deep-learning/SQM_NOTE.md

    - get probability of sentence by multiplying probability of each word

 Sampling a sequence from a trained RNN
-- use the probabilities output of softmax layer of RNN to randomly sample a word for that time step
+1) use the probabilities output of softmax layer of RNN to randomly sample a word for that time step
-- pass the selected word to the next time step
+2) pass the selected word to the next time step
-- repeat above process until it reaches the last time step
+3) repeat above process until it reaches the last time step
    - when EOS token is sampled
    - when reaches manually picked number of time step
-- ignore UNK token and resample when getting unknown word is not preferred
+- ignore UNK token and re-sample when having unknown word is not preferred

 Character level language model (vs Word level)
 - no worry for unknown word tokens